pirl/pirl-docs/src/staking/nominator_guide/how_to_nominate.md

 7) Now you need to authorize transaction
 ![Nominate](media/Nominate_7.JPG)

 8) And tadaa !
-Enjoy stacking with Pirl.
+Enjoy staking with Pirl.
 Your all done.
 ![Nominate](media/Nominate_8.JPG)

 <p align=right> Written by WeHaveCookie</p>